Division of Student Affairs

 Academics, Safety, and Wellness

 The center serves as a hub for a range of targeted academic support services and general guidance.
 Stop in to get information, attend a workshop, and or receive such services as tutoring, academic testing, and health education.

-Student Outreach and Support offers campus members a confidential forum for sharing concerns about students who may be struggling academically, socially, or exhibiting concerning behavior.
-Student Outreach and Support uses a collaborative approach to supporting students.
+Student Support and Outreach offers campus members a confidential forum for sharing concerns about students who may be struggling academically, socially, or exhibiting concerning behavior.
+Student Support and Outreach uses a collaborative approach to supporting students.

 Peer Advising Leaders Program

 First-year students have an easier time transitioning to academic and college life if they have a PAL.
 Peer Advising Leaders (PALs) support newcomers throughout their first semester at Oberlin.

 Sophomore Opportunities and Academic Resources or SOAR helps second-year students declare a major, create a course plan through graduation, explore careers, and plan meaningful experiences during academic breaks.

 Open 24/7, Campus Safety responds to potential criminal incidents, suspicious activity, requests for assistance, and emergencies.
 Though not sworn police officers, they work closely with local safety officials to fulfill their responsibilities.

 Trained counselors give psychological support to students as they pursue academic and personal goals.
 Counselors offer individual and small group sessions, referrals, outreach programs, and more.